-RECORD OF DISCIPLINARY MATTER
+RECORDS OF DISCIPLINARY MATTERS

 All disciplinary files shall be kept separate from the student academic files until resolved.
 Disciplinary files for students who have violated the Code of Student Conduct shall be retained as part of the student's academic file and considered "education records" as appropriate, pursuant to the Family Educational Rights and Privacy Act (FERPA).
+Disciplinary records shall be retained in the student's academic file permanently and a note shall be included in the official student information system indicating the date of the disciplinary decision and the sanction imposed.

-When circumstances warrant, disciplinary matters shall be referred to the appropriate law enforcement authorities for investigation and prosecution.
+When circumstances warrant, disciplinary matters shall be referred to the appropriate law enforcement authorities.
 Additionally, disciplinary records shall be reported to third parties as applicable (e.g. Veteran's Administration).